How Technical Debt Affects Your Insurance Company's Value in an Acquisition

 Frequently Asked Questions

-How do you measure technical debt impact on valuation
+How do you measure technical debt valuation impact pre acquisition?

 Wrapping Up

-You spend $200k+ on a partner who will 'do it right.'
-If you're a Principal Architect ready to protect your company's valuation and build a system that truly lasts, let's talk.
+You spend money on a partner who will 'do it right.'
+If you are a Principal Architect ready to protect your company's valuation and build a system that truly lasts, let's talk.
 Send me your current architectural roadmap.
-I'll identify the critical debt points that could cost your company millions in a future acquisition.
+I will identify the critical debt points that could lower your company's value in a future acquisition.

 Written by